whipper-team/whipper/README.md

 - [#140](https://github.com/thomasvs/morituri/issues/140)
 - [#141](https://github.com/thomasvs/morituri/issues/141)

-And changed the default logger to the morituri-whatlogger's one.
+And changed the default logger to morituri-whatlogger's one.

 WHIPPER [![Build Status](https://travis-ci.org/JoeLametta/whipper.svg?branch=master)](https://travis-ci.org/JoeLametta/whipper)
 ---------
-whipper is a fork of the morituri project (CDDA ripper, for *nix systems, aiming for accuracy over speed).
+whipper is a fork of the morituri project (CDDA ripper for *nix systems aiming for accuracy over speed).

-It improves morituri which development seems to have halted/slowed down merging old pull requests and improving it with new functions.
+It improves morituri which development seems to have halted/slowed down merging old pull requests and improving it with bugfixes and new functions.

 If possible, I'll try to mainline the useful commits of this fork but, in the future, this may not be possible because of different project choices.

-The home page is still TBD.
+The project home page is still TBD.

 RATIONALE
 ---------